yksnilowyrahcaz/Disaster_Response_Flask_App/README.md

        `python models/train_classifier.py data/CategorizedMessages.db models/classifier.pkl`

-       Note training the model might take a couple minutes.
+       Note: training the model might take a couple minutes.

 4. To run the Flask app, type the following in the command line: